Revenue System Strategy

 Because the system was never designed.

-If your pipeline looks active but revenue isn’t converting, start here:
+If your pipeline looks active but revenue is not converting, start here:

 Why Your Pipeline Isn’t Converting

-The Four Parts of a Real Revenue System
+The Four Operating Layers of a Revenue System

-A real system is built across four connected layers:
+A real revenue system is built across four connected operating layers.
+Revenue is the outcome when those layers work together.

-• Positioning defines who you attract and how you’re understood.
+• Positioning defines who you attract and how your value is understood.

 • Demand Generation creates interest from the right buyers.